iagsdc/oauth2_client_gmail_plugin/README.md

 https://oauth2-client.thephpleague.com/providers/league/.
 It should be installed in your vendor directory.

+To install this module, place it in the /oauth2_client/modules directory.
+If this is the first or only plugin installed for oauth2_client, you will have to create the 'modules' directory.

 Before using this module, it is necessary to set up a Client ID and Client Secret on Google.
 Here is how to do that as of April, 2024, and configure this module: